 Violations Ocurring before November 2, 2015:

-For violations after November 2, 2015 the date of assessment matters:
+Violations after November 2, 2015 the date of assessment matters:

 Penalties under the False Claims Act can amount to huge portions of a recovery.
-When evaluating whether or not to bring a case, understanding penalty calculation is vital.
+When evaluating whether or not to bring a case, understanding False Claims Act penalties calculation is vital.
 In June, 2020 DOJ updated the FCA penalties range to $11,665, to $23,331.